Vonage/vonage-python-sdk/V3_TO_V4_SDK_MIGRATION_GUIDE.md

 print(response)
 ```

 However, some APIs with a lot of models have them located under the `vonage_api_package.models` package, e.g. `vonage-messages`, `vonage-voice` and `vonage-video`.
-To access these, simply import from `.models`, e.g. to send an image via Facebook Messenger do this:
+To access these, simply import from `vonage_api_package.models`, e.g. to send an image via Facebook Messenger do this:

 ```python
 from vonage_messages.models import MessengerImage, MessengerOptions, MessengerResource